Living Trust vs Living Will: Key Differences You Need to Know for Estate Planning

 Key Features

-Living wills typically include several essential components:
+A living will typically include several essential components:

-• End-Of-Life Wishes: Preferences for life-prolonging measures and comfort care.
+• End-of-Life Wishes Preferences for life-prolonging measures and comfort care.

 • Healthcare Directives: Detailed instructions for healthcare providers and proxies.